mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/markdown-help/run-bulk.md

   Examples:

-    mc run-bulk runs the upload job from the  bulkimport directory mc run-bulk --dir asset1 --verbose runs the upload job from the asset1 with verbose output
+    mdsp run-bulk runs the upload job from the  bulkimport directory mdsp run-bulk --dir asset1 --verbose runs the upload job from the asset1 with verbose output

 ```